isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>20.
 Are there guidelines for the type(s) of records a licensee should maintain/keep?</h5></summary>

-Licenses should ensure that records collectively capture all the required information with sufficient details and are kept in a form that allows accountability and traceability in the event of foul play.
+Licensees should ensure that records collectively capture all the required information with sufficient details and are kept in a form that allows accountability and traceability in the event of foul play.
 You may also wish to refer to <a href="https://www.csa.gov.sg/legislation/consultations/industry-consultation">Annex B of the closing note</a> published on CSA's website on 11 Apr 2022 for examples of record keeping requirements.
 </details>
 <details>
 <summary><h5>21.
 How long is the validity period of a licence and what are the fees payable for a licence?</h5></summary>